 Autumn King, with a good flavour and long tapered roots, Long Red

-as it has a distinctive yellow core, it is out of favour with commercial
+has a distinctive yellow core, it is out of favour with commercial growers but

 The healthiest Carrot?
 It's got to be Juwarot containing almost twice the carotene of any other carrot.
 High carotene carrots you can grow are 'Ingot' (particularly sweet flavour), 'Beta Champ' (great for juicing) and 'Healthmaster' (slow to grow but again quite sweet).
 Some high carotene carrots also tend to be high in turpenoids which can make some carrots strong tasting and bitter.

 If you are allergic to carotene sow White Fodder and you will not be disappointed.